KripashStha/expense-tracker/README.md

 2. Register a new account with your email
 3. Log in with your credentials
 4. Start tracking your expenses and income!

-# For production or deployment, configure environment variables and database as needed.

----

-**Note:** This project is now set up for local development only.
-All deployment and production configuration has been removed.
-If you wish to deploy in the future, you will need to re-add production settings and deployment files.